 According to the CDC, nearly 85% of mothers choose to breastfeed, but more than half stop short of their intended duration.
 Widespread lack of parental leave and workplace support are among the primary obstacles that prevent new moms from reaching their goal.
 Almost a decade has passed since the Fair Labor Standards Act (FLSA) was amended to require that employers provide the necessary break time and space required to express breast milk.
 However, these challenges persist for many women who are pumping at work.

 Ideally, expectant mothers would know their rights before taking maternity leave.
 However, that’s not always the case.
 So it’s important to tackle these conversations with Human Resources before taking leave to ensure that clear expectations have been set on both sides.
 And it gives employers more time to prepare for your return.
-Informed communication can greatly improve the likelihood of a successful pumping journey in the workplace!
+In addition, informed communication can greatly improve the likelihood of a successful pumping journey in the workplace!

 What are the primary breastfeeding protections in place for working moms?

 Employers must provide a dedicated place to pump, other than a bathroom or storage closet, that is private and does not put them in view of their coworkers.
 The dedicated space can be temporary, as long as it meets that criteria.
 Pumping breaks must be allowed.
-But they do not have to be paid, unless the mother is not completely relieved of her work duties.
+But they do not have to be paid unless the mother is not completely relieved of her work duties.
 In other words, if you’re expected to respond to emails while pumping at work, the clock should not stop!

 State laws may provide even more protections.

 In 1993, Florida was the first state to legalize breastfeeding in public.
 Now, every state has laws establishing a mother’s right to nurse in public.
-Over 30 states have elected to also create laws that pertain to the workplace.
+Over 30 states have also elected to create laws that pertain to the workplace.
 And over a third of states take breastfeeding into consideration in regards to jury duty requirements.
 Learn about state laws specific to breastfeeding at work here.